hilbix/couchdb-build/README.md

 ## WTF why?

-Currently CouchDB is not in Debian Buster.
+Currently CouchDB is not in Debian.
 It's probably easy to compile it yourself.
 However this does not document how it must be done.

 Also I use Cirrus-CI to check all my builds, so I want to use that, because it only needs read access to my GitHub repo.